rya-sge/access-denied/_posts/Osint-security-tools.md

 ## Social media

-There are billions of users registered on social media platforms such as [Facebook](https://www.facebook.com/people/Tryhackme/100069557747714/), [Twitter](https://twitter.com/RealTryHackMe), and [LinkedIn](https://www.linkedin.com/company/tryhackme/).
-We expect you to be familiar with popular platforms.
-However, if you are aware of any platform you are not familiar with, we recommend that you check it out and learn about it.
-Ideally, one would want to explore a platform without creating an account; however, this severely limits your experience.
-Instead, one recommendation is to use a temporary email address to discover these platforms without linking them to your real email addresses; once done, you can terminate the accounts and associated email addresses.
-One reason for not using your primary account is that you don’t want your contacts to start connecting with you there when you are only temporarily exploring a platform.
+There are billions of users registered on social media platforms such as [Facebook](https://www.facebook.com/people/Tryhackme/100069557747714/), [X](https://x.com/), and [LinkedIn](https://www.linkedin.com/).

 The power of social media is that it allows you to connect with companies and people you are interested in.
 Furthermore, social media offers a wealth of information for cyber security professionals, whether they are searching for people or technical information.
 Why is searching for people important, you ask?